BDC Hamburger Icon

 Open row

-It’s important to frequently look for and take action when impostor syndrome is a part of workplace culture.
-Failure to acknowledge it can cause unnecessary stress, poor communication and a lack of company diversity.
+It’s important to look out for and take action when impostor syndrome becomes a part of your workplace culture.
+Failure to acknowledge it can cause unnecessary stress and a toxic work environment.

 What is impostor syndrome?

-Impostor syndrome, the concept of which was introduced by Pauline Clance and Suzanne Imes, is a lack of confidence in your job performance.
-You may feel you don’t deserve your job or were given the job by mistake.
+The concept of impostor syndrome, introduced by psychologists Pauline Clance and Suzanne Imes, is a person’s lack of confidence in their job performance.
+They may feel they don’t deserve their job or were given the job by mistake.

 You can have impostor syndrome feelings even if you exceed expectations and are a respected team member.
-There are four main symptoms of impostor syndrome:
+These are some signs of impostor syndrome:

-1. The notion that you can’t make mistakes and remain a valued team member
+1. You feel like you can’t make mistakes and remain a valued team member.

-2. Putting in long hours or taking on additional projects just to feel like a part of the team
+2. You put in long hours or take on additional projects just to feel like you’re a part of the team.

-3. Feeling burnout that diminishes your mental health
+3. You experience employee burnout that diminishes your mental health.

-4. Isolating yourself from co-workers so they don’t find out you are an impostor
+4. You isolate yourself from your co-workers so they don’t find out you are an “impostor.”

 Did You Know?Did you know